Archives

 Interpreting services for other languages: No

 What you should know about me: I use a whole-person, functional medicine-based approach as an advanced endometriosis practitioner.
 I am extensively trained in both pelvic and orthopedic physical therapy (see training below).
 I regularly accept out-of-state/country patients for endo management.
-I use lumbopelvic rehab ultrasound imaging, pelvic, scar, and orofacial dry needling, visceral mobilization, therapeutic yoga, Pilates, myofascial release, integrative and functional medicine targeting endometriosis, orthopedic, pelvic health, and endocrine function.
+I use lumbopelvic rehab ultrasound imaging, pelvic, scar, and orofacial dry needling, visceral mobilization, therapeutic yoga, Pilates, myofascial release, and integrative and functional medicine targeting endometriosis, orthopedic, pelvic health, and endocrine function.
 I am additionally board-certified in Lifestyle Medicine and a member of the Menopause Society.

 image